kmmuntasir/atrium-tabs/docs/PRD-v1.0.md

 - **Content:**
     - **Slide 1: "Capture This Chaos"**
         - **Caption:** "Click the Atrium icon once-bam!
 Your mess becomes 'New Group 0'."
-        - **Shows:** Cursor hitting the toolbar icon -> popup flashes, "+ Save window" clicked -> popup shows newly added "New Group 0" row.
+        - **Shows:** Cursor hitting toolbar icon -> popup flashes, "+ Save window" clicked -> popup shows newly added "New Group 0" row.
         - **CTAs:** Next, Skip Tour.
     - **Slide 2: "Jump Like a Jedi"**
         - **Caption:** "Smash Ctrl/⌘‑Shift‑1.9 to swap groups; your old tabs vanish, the new set pops in."